 How to Register

-Ship owners wishing to register their vessels under the Bahamas Flag may do so through the London, Nassau, New York or Hong Kong offices.
-Additionally, registration documents can currently be processed through the Tokyo Agency office.
+Ship owners wishing to register their vessels under the Bahamas Flag may do so through our London, Nassau, New York, Hong Kong, Piraeus and Tokyo offices.

 To start the registration process, the ship owner, who may be an individual or a corporation, must complete and submit to the Registrar an Application to Register form (R102) giving the name and general details of the vessel.
-A Registration of Managing Owner form (R104) which provides full contact details of the managers responsible for the day to day management of the ship should also be submitted together with copies of the vessel’s current class certificates (see Technical Procedures and Requirements for Registration of Ships).
+A Registration of Managing Owner form (R104) which provides full contact details of the managers responsible for the day to day management of the ship should also be submitted together with copy of the Bahamas ISM DOC and copies of the vessel’s current class certificates (see Technical Procedures and Requirements for Registration of Ships).

 The application will be reviewed and the Registrar will then confirm the vessel’s suitability for provisional registration on to the register (as applicable).
 Further, the Registrar will reserve the vessel’s name and issue Bahamas identification details i.e. official number, call sign and MMSI number.
-The remaining registration forms and required documents listed below should then be submitted together with the applicable registration fees.
+The remaining registration forms and required documents listed in Form 101 ( Form R101a, Form R101b and Form R101c) should then be submitted together with the applicable registration fees.

 Once all registration requirements are fulfilled, the vessel will be registered and the following Bahamas certificates and documents will be issued: